chenglou/react-motion/README.md

 ## FAQ

+- How do I set the duration of my animation?
+[Hard-coded duration goes against fluid interfaces](https://twitter.com/andy_matuschak/status/566736015188963328).
+If your animation is interrupted mid-way, you'd get a weird completion animation if you hard-coded the time.
+That being said, in the demo section there's a great [Spring Parameters Chooser](https://cdn.rawgit.com/chenglou/react-motion/e8f42dcd9678a8cea8648a3cf4f994583a99e7f7/demos/demo5/index.html) for you to have a feel of what spring is appropriate, rather than guessing a duration in the dark.

+- How do I mounting the TransitionSpring container itself?
+You don't.
+The container manages children's unmounting by essentially keeping them around internally until they finish animating.
+The TransitionSpring container itself (unless put in another TransitionSpring!) won't magically stay around after being unmounted.
+React's render is respected here.

 - How do I do staggering/chained animation where items animate in one after another?
 In most cases, what you want to express here is a relationship between animations, e.g. item 2 appears after item 1.
 Staggering/chained animation have hard-coded values and go against the spirit of a physics system.
 Check out [demo 1](https://cdn.rawgit.com/chenglou/react-motion/e8f42dcd9678a8cea8648a3cf4f994583a99e7f7/demos/demo1/index.html); each ball follows the one in front of it, creating a natural staggering animation.
 The code in `endValue` looks roughly so: